 It's a short novel at 320 pages, but it moves fast, is extremely bloody-minded and has a body count that might make even George R.R.
 Martin wince.
 It's also very smart, with its premise and "rules" interrogated by the characters as much as by the reader, and tremendously adult.
 It may be marketed as a "YA" book but it does not pander to presupposed juvenile tastes.
 It treats its audience with respect and credits them with intelligence.

 There's not much to say that is negative.
-It's another one of these books that's the first of a series but the marketing doesn't really mention it (a sequel, The Cauldron, should follow in due course).
+It's another one of these books that's the first of a series but the marketing doesn't really mention it (a sequel, The Invasion, will follow in due course).
 It also feels like the danger of "sleeper agents", people sent back by the Sidhe having apparently survived their Calling but in reality transformed into their slaves, should have been more properly considered by the Irish authorities and protected against.
 But these are less than minor issues.

 The Call (****½) will be published by David Fickling Books in the UK and Ireland on 30 August this year, and in the USA by Scholastic around the same time (no listing yet).
 I very strongly recommend it.